L Brands, Inc.

 - Whistleblower/False Claims Act

-Cohen Milstein has earned its international reputation by winning complex cases that other law firms did not want to handle.
-The firm has litigated numerous groundbreaking cases, resulting in landmark decisions on previously untried issues involving antitrust, securities, consumer rights, civil rights and other far-reaching matters.
+Our firm has earned its international reputation by winning complex cases that others did not want to handle.
+We have litigated numerous groundbreaking cases, resulting in landmark decisions on previously untried issues involving antitrust, securities, consumer rights, civil rights and other far-reaching matters.